scrabbletank/farhome-rules/rulesdoc.md

 You cannot be charmed or possessed and have Resistance 1 against Death damage.

 #### Saint
-*Requires 5 Divine proficiency, 20th Level*
+*Requires 5 proficiency in Divine spells, 20th Level*

 You add 2 Superior dice to Intelligence, Willpower, and Charisma saves against Undead, Demons, Outsiders, Celestials and Fey.
 Divine spells you prepare are not forgotten when taking a long rest and do not require a codex to cast.

 #### Sorcerer
-*Requires 5 Arcane proficiency, 20th Level*
+*Requires 5 proficiency in Arcane spells, 20th Level*

 You gain 10 Spell Power and Mana.
 During a short or long rest you recover 5 extra Mana.